faranalytics/streams-logger/README.md

     - depth `<number>` Used to specify which line of the stack trace to parse.
     - stack `<string>` An optional stack trace.

 A `LogRecord` is instantiated each time a message is logged at (or below) the level set on the `Logger`.
 It contains information about the process and environment at the time of the logging call.
+All *Streams* Transforms take a `LogRecord` as an input and emit a `LogRecord` as an output.

-A `LogRecord` is passed as the single argument to a `Formatter` [serialization function](#formatting).
+A `LogRecord` is passed as the single argument to the [format function](#formatting) of the `Formatter`; information about the environment can be extracted from the `LogRecord` in order to format the logged message.

 *public* **logRecord.message**
 - `<string>`